Part III - Chapter 4: Program Income

 - Subrecipient program income, with the approval of the recipient, may be retained by the entity earning the program income or used by the recipient for any purpose that furthers the objectives of the legislation under which the grant was made.

-- Interest Earned on LLEBG and JABG Funds.
-Interest earned on LLEBG and JABG funds is considered program income and should be expended only on allowable purpose areas under these programs.
+- Interest Earned on JAG and JABG Funds.
+Interest earned on JAG and JABG funds is considered program income and should be expended only on allowable purpose areas under these programs.
 Recipients are required to use all funds within the fixed expenditure period.
-No extensions of the expenditure periods will be approved.
-LLEBG and JABG recipients are not required to expend program income before applying Federal funds.
+No extension to the expenditure period will be approved.
+JAG and JABG recipients are not required to expend program income before applying Federal funds.

 - Membership Fees.
 When an organization receives membership fees and its only source of income is Federal grant funds, the membership fees will generally be considered program income.
 Where non-member income is received and used to provide services to members in addition to the federally funded services, membership income may be considered program income in proportion to the amount of Federal and non-Federal funds received.
 However, to the extent that membership fees were received by the organization prior to the receipt of Federal grant funds, or are used to provide services to members that are separate and distinct from grant-funded services, the membership fees need not be reported as program income.